pkissling/clock-weather-card/README.md

 * Configuration property `forecast_days` was renamed to `forecast_rows` to indicate that this attribute does not only work for daily, but also for hourly forecasts.
 * `date-fns` has been replaced by `luxon` for date/time formatting.
 If you configure `date_pattern`, make sure to migrate your pattern to comply with [luxon](https://moment.github.io/luxon/#/formatting?id=table-of-tokens).
 Additionally, the weekday is now [_not_ hardcoded](https://github.com/pkissling/clock-weather-card/issues/89) anymore.
+* Configuration property `use_browser_time` is now by default `false`, so by default the card will show the time of the current HA time zone.

 ## FAQ